27th June 2019

 Shape is a universal language derived from nature, for example, we learn to be wary of sharp, pointed shapes and more trustful of soft, rounded ones.
 This translates into how we interpret shapes elsewhere.
 So consider what you want to say about your character and then consider the language of these key shapes:

-Circular – these are generally considered to be friendly as they have no sharp or dangerous corners.
+These are generally considered to be friendly as they have no sharp or dangerous corners.
 Characters composed of predominantly rounded shapes tend to be more likeable, more trustworthy and unthreatening.

-Square – straight lines often denote strength and stability.
+Straight lines often denote strength and stability.
 Square-shapes can be large and impressive, supportive and comforting, or even clumsy and goofy.

-Triangular – these are sharper, more angular, more dynamic.
+These are sharper, more angular, more dynamic.
 You’ll often find the villains of a piece are based around triangular concepts – they can appear more unpredictable and aggressive.

 Working towards a three dimensional design means thinking about shape language from all angles.
 Whether you’re sketching up 2D designs or sculpting in 3D, keep thinking about how the shapes will read from different angles.
 Turn the design around and check the silhouette to make sure that the shapes still read.
 Pay attention to the negative space as well – think about how you can use the space around and between elements of your character to enhance the design.